 In general, a mobile app development project involves business analysis, competitor research, user experience design, user interface designs, application architecture and design, backend architecture design and development, testing, on premise or cloud deployment, marketing and analytics integration, production support (depends on what SLAs you provide your customers) etc.

-Over years, I have found that there are a few kinds of software development companies / agencies.
+Over years, we have found that there are a few kinds of software development companies / agencies.
 The same model follows whether these companies are on shore, near shore, offshore.

 Who you finally engage with, of course, depends on your budget and risk tolerance levels.
 In general, if you cannot spend more than $100/hr, don’t expect the work to be done 100% in USA.
 The more senior a resource is, expect to spend higher.